 ULI welcomes nominations on a rolling basis with submissions for the following year due at the end of the current year.
-Nominations for the 2021 Prize are due by Thursday, December 31, 2020.
+Nominations for the 2021 Prize were due by Thursday, December 31, 2020.
 Nominations for the 2022 Prize are due by Friday, December 31, 2021.

 WHO CAN NOMINATE